-The development of Scotland's Trauma Network has revolved around the need to balance accessibility and specialist care.
+The development of the STN has revolved around the need to balance accessibility and specialist care.
 Large parts of Scotland are remote and rural.
 However, the number of people who are injured - and, severely injured - in these locations is small.
 Most incidents occur in urban areas, and within reasonable access times of the new MTCs.